Mert-Eren-Karabulut/OCP-EdgeCore-ECW7220/README.md

 root@OpenWrt:/#
 ```

 **I have also provided compiled files in the folder *_Compiled_*.
-Since building Arm64 kernel can take long you can use already compiled files.
+Since building Arm kernel can take long you can use already compiled files.
 Take the files and continue from the U-boot sequences above.**